znsio/teswiz/docs/WritingFirstTest-README.md

             And I start an instant meeting
             When I Unmute myself
             Then I should be able to Mute myself
-7. Add A test step for the same in ./src/test/java/com/znsio/sample/e2e/steps.
+7. Add a test step for the same in ./src/test/java/com/znsio/sample/e2e/steps.
 8. Add the required BL methods in ./src/test/java/com/znsio/sample/e2e/businessLayer.
 9. Add the required Screens for BL in ./src/test/java/com/znsio/sample/e2e/screen.
-10. Terminal Run commands \
+10. Terminal run commands \
     (i).
 Running in local from terminal
    ````
      PLATFORM=android TAG=@firstTest ./gradlew clean run
    ````

 (ii).
 Running in local to the cloud devices (Mobile)

    ````
      PLATFORM=android TAG=@firstTest RUN_IN_CI = true ./gradlew clean run
    ````